-Variable remuneration for employees who are not members of the Board shall be granted by the Bank's Management Board, which on the basis of the results achieved under the annual/long- term business-development objective - Management By Objectives ("MBO" defined according to the aforementioned description), after taking into account the value of the total remuneration of an employee (i. a. comparison of the employee's remuneration to the market benchmark provided by an external company specializing in the development of such data), determines the amount of the so-called discretionary bonus.
+Variable remuneration for employees who are not members of the Board shall be granted by the Bank's Management Board, which on the basis of the results achieved under the annual/long- term businessdevelopment objective - Management By Objectives ("MBO" defined according to the aforementioned description), after taking into account the value of the total remuneration of an employee (i. a. comparison of the employee's remuneration to the market benchmark provided by an external company specializing in the development of such data), determines the amount of the so-called discretionary bonus.
 Bonus is not automatically calculated and its awarding and amount depend on a joint decision of the Management Board of the Bank.

-This document presents the Policy for remuneration of persons having significant influence on the risk profile of the Bank that was approved in June 2015 and entered into force on 1 July 2015.
+This document presents the Policy for remuneration of persons having significant influence on the risk profile of the Bank that was approved in April 2016.
 Remuneration programmes that were in force in previous years which were not settled yet are described in the Bank's financial statements in Note 42.